Electronic Frontier Foundation Contacts:

 permission before publication was a violation of his First Amendment

 right of free speech.
-This was required by the Arms Export Control
+This is required by the Arms Export Control Act

-Act and its implementing regulations, the International Traffic in
+and its implementing regulations, the International Traffic in Arms

 In the first phase of this litigation, the government argued that